 Have you ever been lonely?
 If so, you’re certainly not alone.
 According to a study published in January of 2020, nearly half of Americans over the age of 18 have reported that they felt lonely.
 Specifically, 46% of people.
-Loneliness issues picked up even more with the 2020 Pandemic, causing millions of people to have major depression and anxiety from social isolation.
+Loneliness issues picked up even more with the COVID-19 Pandemic, causing millions of people to have major depression and anxiety from social isolation.

-Why is loneliness such a difficult thing for people, and why is it that is can cause problems that affect us both mentally and even physically?
+Why is loneliness such a difficult thing for people, and why is it that it can cause problems that affect us both mentally and even physically?
 We felt that this was a significant area that needed to be explored.
 Therefore, we set out on a mission to find out why people experience loneliness and how people reacted to it.